polyaxon/polyaxon/site/integrations/custom-integration.md

 ---
 title: "Custom"
 meta_title: "Custom"
-meta_description: "How to create custom API and webhook based integrations to create alter the behaviour of Polyaxon."
+meta_description: "How to create custom API and webhook based integrations to create alter the behavior of Polyaxon."
-custom_excerpt: "Polyaxon is completely open source and can be integrated with just about any other app or service."
+custom_excerpt: "Polyaxon is completely open-source and can be integrated with just about any other app or service."
 image: "../../content/images/integrations/custom.png"
 author:
   name: "Polyaxon"